Muller currently has outline residential planning permission for up to 200 dwellings at this site in Sandbach, approximately 4km north east of Crewe.

-The site adjoins the southern edge of Sandbach, is located to the south of Old Mill Road and adjacent to the A534, and is around 350m from the town’s market square.
+The site is well located in terms of strategic transport links lying immediately to the west of the M6 (J17).
+The site adjoins the southern edge of Sandbach, located to the south of Old Mill Road and adjacent to the A534, and is around 350m from the town’s market square.

-Of the 200 dwellings, the proposed development will provide for 30% affordable housing as well as public open space.
+The proposed development will provide for 30% affordable housing as well as public open space.
 Muller will also provide an education financial contribution as part of the S106 Agreement.

 Having gone through a substantial exercise of public consultation Muller submitted a Hybrid Planning Application to reduce the residential element (to 92 homes) and to include a discount foodstore, petrol filling station, drive-through restaurant, drive-through coffee shop, farm shop and two retail ‘pod’ units, together with an outline application for a care home and conversion and refurbishment of existing farm building and dwellings.
 The application went to committee in February 2019 and was refused.

 The reasons for refusal were reviewed and a new masterplan produced for the development, replacing the farm shop with office accommodation, and reducing the density of the residential dwellings to 85.
 Key revisions also included improved landscaping throughout featuring green corridors and a tree-lined avenue which runs through the development.
 A new public realm feature has also been included.
 The resubmission application, which was validated in May 2019, was refused in August 2019.

 A further full planning application was submitted in August 2019 for a care home and 85 residential properties to the rear of the site.
 This application was refused at Committee in December 2019.